werf/werf/docs/pages/reference/publish_process.md

 ## Image publishing procedure

-Generally, the publishing process in the Docker world consists of the following steps:
+Generally, the publishing process in the Docker ecosystem consists of the following steps:

 ```bash
 docker tag REPO:TAG